bogdan9898/flaskvel/docs/README.md

 For more details on how to get another field's values, check if nullable etc. see [Processor](#processor).

 ### 2. Registered rules
 Registered rules are rules that can be used with the [default rules syntax](#rules-syntax), just like the ones provided by FlaskVel.
+The `handlers` for this type of rules must satisfy exactly the same condition as the ones for [Unregistered rules](#1-unregistered-rules)
-Although this proccess requires a bit of setup, the technique is recomended when you use an unregistered rule with parameters to validate more than one field.
+Although this proccess requires a bit of setup, it is recomended when you want to pass params to an unregistered rule more than one time.

 Let's take the example above and register a new rule named `divisible`.

-Be carefull when choosing a name because you risk overriding the default handler for a rule already defined by FlaskVel with the same name.
+!> Be carefull when choosing a name because you risk overriding the default handler for a rule already defined by FlaskVel with the same name.
 You can find a full list of rules [here](#rules).

 ```python
 # main.py